Neil Sedaka: Sedaka's Back

-Sedaka and Greenfield co-wrote "Love Will Keep Us Together", a No. 1 hit for Captain & Tennille and the biggest hit for the entire year of 1975.
-Toni Tennille paid tribute to Sedaka's welcome return to music business success with her ad lib of "Sedaka is back" in the outro while she was laying down her own backing vocals for the track.
-"Captain" Daryl Dragon and Toni also recorded a Spanish-language version of the song the same year that cracked the top half of Billboards Hot 100 chart ("Por Amor Viviremos", US pop No. 49).

 Overnight Success/The Hungry Years

 In late 1975, Sedaka's most successful year of his career continued as he earned yet more chart success with the release of his second Rocket Records album, The Hungry Years.
-This album was an American edition of Sedaka's British Polydor album Overnight Success.
+This album was a U.S. edition of Sedaka's British Polydor album Overnight Success.
 The first single, "Bad Blood", hit No. 1 on the Billboard 100 and stayed there for three weeks (October 11, 18 and 25, 1975), was certified Gold by the Recording Industry Association of America (RIAA), and was the most commercially successful individual single of his career.
 Elton John provided uncredited backing vocals for "Bad Blood".
-Despite their later falling out that resulted in Sedaka moving from Elton's Rocket Records to Elektra, Sedaka has credited John as being responsible for his successful return to the U.S. pop music scene.
+Despite their later falling out that resulted in Sedaka moving from Elton's Rocket Records to Elektra, Sedaka credited John as being responsible for his successful return to the U.S. pop music scene.
 John has stated, "I only appear on the records of people I really know or like."

 Another highlight from The Hungry Years was Sedaka's new version of "Breaking Up Is Hard to Do".
 His 1962 original, a No. 1 hit single, was upbeat; the remake was a slow ballad, which Sedaka had arranged for Lenny Welch five years prior.
 Sedaka's version hit No. 8 on the Hot 100 in early 1976, making him the only artist to ever record an entirely reinterpreted version of a song where both versions reached the Billboard Top 10.
 (Welch's version had reached No. 34.)
 The 1976 ballad version also hit No. 1 on Billboard's Adult Contemporary chart.